cs340-25/news/Preliminary.md

 ## Task 2: Due Jan 28: Github Milestone, open an issue, and assign it to yourself

-The milestone should be for the repo cs340-25/test and named netid_git, with a deadline for February 1st.
+The milestone should be for the repo cs340-25/test and named netid_git, with a deadline for January 28.

 The issue should ask: